Clayton35/RockPaperScissors/README.md

 # RockPaperScissors

-I'm learning how GitHub works for teh first time!
+I'm learning how GitHub works for the first time!

 This is so exciting!